 On July 3, 2018, the Company entered into a short-term loan agreement with Linkwood and advanced \$2.75 million to Linkwood in order to allow Linkwood to complete the SPA.
 The \$2.75 million loan is for a period of six months with an optional three-month extension at an interest rate of 9.5% per annum.

 On July 9, 2018, the Company announced the conclusion of the Termination Agreement.

-As a result, a \$5.06 million gain was recognized in the statement of income (loss) and comprehensive income (loss) to the Q2 Financial Statements.
+As a result, a \$5.06 million gain was recognized in the profit and loss during the nine months ended September 30, 2018.

 Results of Operations